osrf-migration/vrx-wiki/tutorials/SystemSetupDocker.md

 It's possible to use [Docker](https://www.docker.com/) to simplify the installation process or if you prefer to leave your host system untouched.
 We have created a Docker image that you'll need to build following these instructions.

+## Verify System Requirements ##

+ * Check the Hardware section of the [System Requirements](https://bitbucket.org/osrf/vmrc/wiki/system_requirements)
+ * While it may be possible to use Docker on non-Ubuntu Linux distributions, a Ubuntu-based OS is strongly encouraged.
+  * When using Docker you do not need to have ROS/Gazebo installed on the host!

 ## Install Supporting Tools ##

 ```